A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Background

 \subsubsection{Location Context APIs}

-Location APIs (e.g., \emph{LocationManager}, \emph{LocationProvider}) and Google Location Services API are representative API frameworks mainly used to collect location context information in many existing studies (e.g., \cite{church2015understanding, kim2019understanding, welke2016differentiating, khan2020personal, andone2016menthal, bitsch2015psychologist, schweizer2014krakena, schweizer2014krakenb, visuri2019understanding, chang2015investigating, mehrotra2017understanding, lee2018exploring, lin2019user}).
-In terms of efficiency and accuracy, Google Location Services APIs are superior to the Location APIs.
-Through Google Location Services APIs, location information such as timestamp, latitude, longitude, altitude, accuracy, and speed of location data can be collected.
-If the Google Location Services API is not available, the location information can be collected via the Location APIs (e.g., \emph{LocationProvider} and \emph{LocationManager}) in the traditional way as follows: (1) GPS location provider (GPS, AGPS), network location provider (GPS, Cell ID, Wi-Fi MAC ID), and the authority (android.permission.ACCESS\_FINE\_LOCATION or android.permission.ACCESS\_COARSE\_LOCATION) receive information from the network location provider (GPS, Cell ID, Wi-Fi MAC ID) and passive location provider (Cell ID, Wi-Fi MAC ID) are set in \emph{AndroidManifest xml}.
+Location APIs (e.g., \emph{LocationManager}, \emph{LocationProvider}) and \emph{Google Location Services API} are representative API frameworks mainly used to collect location context information in many existing studies (e.g., \cite{church2015understanding, kim2019understanding, welke2016differentiating}).
+In terms of efficiency and accuracy, \emph{Google Location Services APIs} are superior to the Location APIs, which can access the location information such as timestamp, latitude, longitude, altitude, accuracy, and speed of location. \cite{googlelocation}.
+If the \emph{Google Location Services API} is not available, the location information can be collected via the Location APIs (e.g., \emph{LocationProvider} and \emph{LocationManager}) in the traditional way as follows \cite{android.location}: (1) GPS location provider (GPS, AGPS), network location provider (GPS, Cell ID, Wi-Fi MAC ID), and the authority (android.permission.ACCESS\_FINE\_LOCATION or android.permission.ACCESS\_COARSE\_LOCATION) receive information from the network location provider (GPS, Cell ID, Wi-Fi MAC ID) and passive location provider (Cell ID, Wi-Fi MAC ID) are set in the manifest file~\cite{Locationmanager}.
 (2) After setting the authority, set the provider to be used by \emph{LocationManager}, and get updated location information from the GPS and network through the \emph{requestLocationUpdates()} method in the \emph{LocationManager}.
-It is also possible for a third-party app to collect the location provider and information (e.g., from the \emph{LocationManager} in real time through \emph{LocationListener}) ~\cite{LocationListener}.
+It is also possible for a third-party app to collect the location provider and information (e.g., from the \emph{LocationManager} in real-time through \emph{LocationListener})~\cite{LocationListener}.